Is the space complexity of planted clique recovery the same as that of detection?: Introduction

 Several polynomial time recovery algorithms use clique completion / clean-up subroutines to find the entire planted clique after finding just a large enough (possibly noisy) subset of it \cite{alon1998finding,feige2010finding,dekel2014finding,deshpande2015,mardia2020finding}.
 However, none of these seem amenable to space efficient implementation, so we create a simple completion algorithm of our own.

-We assume that we have a space $s(n)$ algorithm that can take the graph as input alongwith the identity of a vertex, and output $1$ if and only if that vertex is part of some large enough subset $S_C$ of the planted clique.
+We assume we have an algorithm that implicitly maps any planted clique graph to a specific large enough subset of the vertices of the planted clique, which we call $S_C$.
+If given any vertex as input, this algorithm can answer whether this vertex is in $S_C$ or not using $s(n)$ bits of space.
 This is what we mean by `having access to' a subset of the clique that we can now complete.
-Consider the set of those vertices which are connected to every vertex in $S_C$.
-It is easy to show that this new set contains the entire planted clique and very few non-clique vertices (see Lemma~\ref{lem:false=pos}).
-As a result, the number of edges to this set from a clique vertex is far larger than that of a non-clique vertex, and a simple logspace computable threshold can distinguish between the two cases.
+Consider the set $\widetilde{V}$ of those vertices which are connected to every vertex in $S_C$.
+It is easy to show that this new set $\widetilde{V}$ contains the entire planted clique and very few non-clique vertices (see Lemma~\ref{lem:false=pos}).
+As a result, the number of edges to $\widetilde{V}$ from a clique vertex is far larger than that of a non-clique vertex, and a simple logspace computable threshold can distinguish between the two cases.
 We show in Algorithm~\ref{alg:completion} (\textsc{Small Space Clique Completion}) and Lemma~\ref{lem:completion} that we can use this to decide if a given vertex is in the planted clique or not using $O(\log n + s(n))$ bits of space.
 Then we simply loop over all vertices with a further $O(\log n)$ bits of space and thus have a planted clique recovery algorithm.

 \textbf{Recovery for $k=\Omega(\sqrt{n})$:}